 Appendix of Dwelling in the Mirror: A Study of Illusions Produced by Delusive Meditation and How Be Free from Them

-When the brain and nervous system are in abnormal states, illusions of all kinds can occur, many of them supposedly holy and wise.
+When the brain and nervous system are in abnormal states, illusions of all kinds can occur, some of them supposedly holy and wise.
 But they are still illusions.
 Wrong meditation produces abnormal states, just as do hallucinogenic drugs.
 Which is why, as I have mentioned before, in the years of the Hip Era and the Yoga Boom, propagandists continually touted their meditational wares as a means to a legal high.

 Here are three very interesting examples of such sincere illusions.